 What Kinds of Cases Go to West Branch, IA Small Claims Court?

 You can always sue an individual West Branch, IA Small Claims Court if they live in West Branch, IA County.
 You can always sue a company in West Branch, IA Small Claims Court if their business is located in West Branch, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 West Branch, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes